kubevirt/community/design-proposals/network-vhostuser-binding-plugin/network-vhostuser-binding-plugin.md

 - As a Cluster Admin, I want to be able to enable `network-vhostuser-binding`
 - As a Network Binding Plugin Developer, I want the shared socket path to be accessible to `virt-launcher` pod
 - As a Dataplane Developer, I want to access all `vhostuser` sockets of VM pods
-- As a CNI Developer, I want to know whet vhostuser sockets are located
+- As a CNI Developer, I want to know where vhostuser sockets are located

 ## Repos
-Kubevirt repo, and most specificaly [cmd/sidecars](https://github.com/kubevirt/kubevirt/tree/main/cmd/sidecars).
+As far as possible, `network-vhostuser-binding` could be hosted in Kubevirt repo, and most specificaly in [cmd/sidecars](https://github.com/kubevirt/kubevirt/tree/main/cmd/sidecars).
+However, if Kubevirt repo is not meant to host other plugins than reference ones, `network-vhostuser-binding` could be hosted out-of-tree.

 ## Design
 This proposal leverages the KubeVirt Network Binding Plugin sidecar framework to implement a new `network-vhostuser-binding-plugin`.